NinoSkopac/PhpTikaWrapper/README.md

             "enzim/tika-wrapper": "*"
         }
     }

 Install the neww package with composer, and that's it!

     php composer.phar install

+For convenience, the package include the tika-app jar file, which is quite big (25MB). _The download may take time!_

 See http://packagist.org for more details.
 (Don't forget to add